wong-justin/fmin/README.md

 - also enjoy minimal keypresses, esp when coupled with minimal thinking - eg. ctrl+p one step shortcut to jump from any mode to command palette mode, rather than remembering page/modal navigation and esc -> colon:, two steps and extra keypress

-- some command ideas for the palette: move/cut, refresh, copy, delete, sort, new file, new folder, rename, count items in cwd,

 - reminder to self that the UI is not as complex because no need for linewrapping - keep it that way

 - look at fman issues, both open and closed, to see people's most desired features: https://github.com/fman-users/fman/issues?q=is%3Aissue+sort%3Areactions-%2B1-desc the main ones:
 	- search (presumably recursively in cwd; low priority for me personally; could be a ls | grep command anyways; and text search is an rgrep command)
-	- batch rename
+	- batch rename (this is rarer and could be outsourced to `$editor` where macro editing is optimized)
-	- commmand to compute directory size
+	- commmand to compute directory size (this should be plugin script/function, not core)
 	- feedback on file operations
 	- remember sort order for dirs
-	- undo for commands rename/copy/delete
+	- undo for commands rename/copy/delete (probably difficult, and less important if these dont happen by accident. also if delete is aliased to `mv $trash`)

+- midnight commander has lots of arcane keybindings, including function keys all the way at the top of the keyboard, and a bit of chording; ideally the command palette is the opposite experience, that is, immediately understandable and productive, with minimal learning curve

 </details>

 ## feedback welcome; also some questions im wondering about